Are you on the hunt for some of the best things to do in South Carolina? You’ve come to the right place!

 If you find yourself in South Carolina during autumn, you’ll definitely want to stop at the Mountain Bridge Wilderness Area.
 The views you can take in give the phrase “sightseeing in South Carolina” a whole new definition.

-With over 11,000 acres of beautiful hardwood forest, babbling streams, waterfalls and wildlife any hike or stop will have plenty to offer.
+With over 11,000 acres of beautiful hardwood forest, babbling streams, waterfalls, and wildlife, any hike or stop will have plenty to offer.
 This is truly one of the Best Weekend Getaways In South Carolina!

-One of the most special places to visit in South Carolina, The Gullah Museum and its collection of buildings preserve and interpret the Gullah culture that existed on Hilton Head before 1965 and is unique to the Lowcountry South.
+One of the most special places to visit in South Carolina is the Gullah Museum.
+Its collection of buildings preserves and interprets the Gullah culture that existed on Hilton Head before 1965 and is unique to the Lowcountry South.

 It was established by Louise Miller Cohen, a native islander, who is a direct descendant of the cabin’s original owner.
 She is known to give tours and help visitors learn what life on the island was like before a bridge to the mainland was built in 1956.